AIDungeonWiXAnon/AID2-Installer-Project/README.md

 ```
 Download and extract this Github repo somewhere you'd like
-Select "Open a project" and select the .sln
+Select "Open a project" in VS and select the .sln
 ```

 Congrats, that's it!
-From there you should be able to compile the project, at least just as soon as I get Git LFS working and can add the Anaconda exes needed for the bootstrapper.
+From there you should be able to compile the project.
-See Bundle.wxs for filenames, if you'd like to download the Anaconda exes yourself in the meantime.
+If you run into any issues, it's likely references being in new locations: make sure to update the references to WixUIExtension & WixUtilExtension for the .msi installer, and WixBalExtension & WixUtilExtension for the .exe bootstrapper.

 ## Deployment

-In the future, I'll figure out how to use Releases on Github and you'll have a nice, fancy download button to click that'll give you the latest version of the installer.
+In the near future, you'll be able to check the [releases tab for this repo](https://github.com/AIDungeonWiXAnon/AID2-Installer-Project/releases) and you'll have a nice, fancy download button to click that'll give you the latest version of the installer.
 For now, though, you can get the installer here:
 * [64-bit .exe installer for Clover Edition c74ba69](https://mega.nz/#!G5lTxIyD!DFb6LBiwtVzxCfOwEgTPyG0W8B-oRXWx-yxA_aKOjak)

 ## Built With

 * [Visual Studio](https://visualstudio.microsoft.com/) - The IDE used for source code development
-* [WiX v3](https://wixtoolset.org/) - The toolset used to create the .exe bootstraper and .msi installer
+* [WiX v3](https://wixtoolset.org/) - The toolset used to create the .exe bootstrapper and .msi installer
 * [Anaconda](https://www.anaconda.com/) - Used to download and install CUDA, cuDNN, Python, and related Python packages
 * [CUDA](https://developer.nvidia.com/cuda-zone) - API used for giving the AI something useable to compute with
 * [cuDNN](https://developer.nvidia.com/cudnn) - Library used to improve GPU-based AI computation performance